Today, millennials face many social expectations that cause most of our stress and anxiety.

-As a millennial, you need to be aware of these expectations, so you can break free of their shackles – and live life on your terms.
+As a millennial, you must know these expectations to break free of their shackles and live on your terms.

 Here are 7 social expectations you must constantly fight:

 I always hear people say, “but the job has good benefits,” which concerns me.